CloudCannon/staticshape/docs/content/docs/conditional-nodes.md

 }
 ```

-conditionals will reference an array in the data and for each item of data produce the specified template.
+Conditionals will reference an array in the data and for each item of data produce the specified template.
 This will reset the variable `references` namespace for exporting.
 An example of a conditional is:

 ```json
 [